alia-peterson/whats-cooking/README.md

     </details>

 #### Recipes
 When the user selects a recipe card, the recipe expands to show the list of ingredients and instructions for making the recipe.
 The page will let a user know if their pantry has the necessary ingredients to cook this recipe and gives them a shopping list for the ingredients they might need.
 When the user has done their shopping, they can click the "Add Items to Pantry" button.
 If the user has all of the necessary ingredients in their pantry, they can click the "Cook Recipe" button, and those ingredients will be removed from their pantry.
+The user can also see when they cooked that recipe last.
 <p align = "center">
 <img src="">
 </p>